GreptimeTeam/docs/docs/nightly/en/user-guide/operations/capacity-plan.md

 Consider allocating 30% of your CPU resources for data ingestion, with the remaining 70% to querying and analytics.

-A recommended guideline for resource allocation is to maintain a CPU to memory ratio of 1:4 (for instance, 2 core to 8 GB).
+A recommended guideline for resource allocation is to maintain a CPU to memory ratio of 1:4 (for instance, 8 core to 32 GB).
-However, if your workload consists primarily of data ingestion with few queries, a ratio of 1:2 can also be acceptable.
+However, if your workload consists primarily of data ingestion with few queries, a ratio of 1:2 (8 core to 16 GB) can also be acceptable.

 ## Memory